WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 14. WProofreader Plugin Settings Pages.

 == Changelog ==

+= 2.1 - 2019-01-29 =
+* Fixed the issue with not working grammar checking option in the Pro version.

 = 2.0 - 2018-12-21 =
 The new version of the WProofreader (WebSpellChecker Proofreader) plugin introduces the following updates: